-Project communications in Jira can be a challenge, imagine... if it's already a struggle being on the same page with the most recent developments... here's when project notifications come into the game, an important ingredient of your communication processes.
+Project communications in Jira can be a challenge.
+Imagine if it's already a struggle to be on the same page with the most recent developments.
+Here's when project notifications come into the game, an important ingredient of your communication processes.
 Keep reading to learn how to leverage project subscriptions and project watchers in Jira.

-Project communication processes ensure that each stakeholder of interest will be informed about meeting decisions, daily scrums, project changes and more, and that all the information about the project will be transmitted, documented, and archived.
+Project communication processes ensure that each stakeholder of interest is informed about meeting decisions, daily scrums, project changes, and more.
+They also transmit, document, and archive all information about the project.
 In order to achieve any common goal, project communication is key at two levels: internal exchange and information management.

 Project communication is tough even for the best leaders!
-Across tools, contexts, industries and cultures, it’s often recognized as one of the toughest barriers for effective collaboration.
+Across tools, contexts, industries, and cultures, it’s often recognized as one of the toughest barriers to effective collaboration.

-Frequency and Formalization are painful dilemmas in the project communication.
+Frequency and Formalization are painful dilemmas in project communication.

-Jira has skipped this problem altogether by focusing in tactical collaboration and virtually ignoring project management… but for many of you, this is virtually an information war.
+Jira has skipped this problem by focusing on tactical collaboration and ignoring project management…, but this is virtually an information war for many of you.

 As it stands, Jira is both brilliant and catastrophic at project communication.

-With a couple of simple tricks, it’s easy to go from catastrophic to stellar project communication, and make your mom, your boss, and your colleagues proud of the achievement.
+With a couple of simple tricks, it’s easy to transform project communication from catastrophic to stellar and make your mom, boss, and colleagues proud of the achievement.

 Let’s see how to cure project communication in Jira with Projectrak notifications, which are absolutely game-changing for project stakeholders!